lumeland/lume.land/docs/advanced/faq.md

   nature that "simply works" is something impossible with JSR.
 - The command `deno install` **downloads all NPM dependencies** and, under some circunstances, JSR dependencies.
-Lume and all plugins are in a single package, which means that if it were a JSR package, all plugins and all their dependencies would be installed, even if you don't need them.
-To prevent that, Lume should be splitted into different packages: a core package, one package per plugin (+50), and each package with different versions and dependencies.
+Lume and all plugins are in a single package, which means that if it were a JSR package, all plugins and their dependencies would be installed, even those that you don't need.
+To prevent that, Lume should be divided into different packages: a core package, one package per plugin (+50), and each package with different versions and dependencies.
 This complicates the development and testing of Lume, making the use of plugins by final users more cumbersome.
 Basically, JSR encourages the creation of micropackages and dependency hell.
 - JSR is very picky about the code that you can publish.
 It's not fully compatible with JSX or some TypeScript features like declaring global namespaces.
 It doesn't allow importing modules from URLs or from the disk